-Officially launched by the partners in February 2017, the initiative comprised of two phases.
-Phase 1 established the foundations for mobile banking including investing in software and hardware to enable SMS notifications to VBSP customers and educating both VBSP staff and customers in the new technology service.
+Officially launched by the partners in February 2017, Phase one of this initiative comprised of two stages.
+Stage 1 established the foundations for mobile banking including investing in software and hardware to enable SMS notifications to VBSP customers and educating both VBSP staff and customers in the new technology service.
 Training programs and orientation materials were developed for bank staff and customers on the introduction of SMS notifications.

-Phase 2 of this initiative comprised of the building and roll out of the mobile banking platform.
+Stage 2 comprised of the building and roll out of the mobile banking platform.
 Unexpected challenges led to substantial changes and delays largely around upgrades to the VBSP IT system, technology transference and changes to Vietnamese cybersecurity laws resulting in the planned use of Mastercard’s existing Financial Inclusion cloud platform – hosted outside Vietnam – to no longer be viable.
 The VBSP is now building its own platform that will be owned and managed by the bank, enabling it to provide mobile banking and eventually other digital financial services to meet the increasing and diverse needs of its clients in the long term.
 This will require significant technical input from Mastercard with the new platform tentatively planned to go live by the end of 2020.